 Preparing your Nashville Foundation for Winter

 Homeowners in Nashville know that when the winter sets in, it can cause foundation problems that may not show up in the same way during other seasons.
 Winters in Nashville can be very harsh, and often include more precipitation whether in the form of rain or snow.
 High winter winds can cause damage to roofs, gutters, and shingles.
 Nashville winters can also cause water issues in the basement due to melting snow or increased rainfall.
 When the snow starts to melt, it accumulates and surrounds the foundation that results in flooding or creating puddles in the basement or crawl space.
 Excess water can also contribute to soil instability around the foundation.
-Wet basements or crawl spaces mean moldy, musty spaces while settling foundations mean cracked bricks and walls or sloping floors.
 Homeowners should contact a Nashville foundation repair specialist to take a look at any foundation concerns and, if needed, opt for waterproofing the basement and repairing the foundation.

 How Can Freezing Temperatures Affect a Home’s Foundation During the Winter?